 In addition to a regular vape, you can choose the hassle-free way and use a live resin cartridge and enjoy – as this is by far the easiest method.
 Simply buy a live resin cart, attach it to your battery, and you’re ready to go!

-To dab the concentrates, you need special equipment known as a dab rig, which is basically a water pipe with a flat bowl called a nail.
+To dab the concentrates, you need a special piece of equipment known as a dab rig.
+A dab rig is basically a water pipe with a flat bowl called a nail.
 The nail is constructed from material able to withstand very high temperatures – which is very different to using glass bowls which are used with bongs to smoke flowers.